We're looking at the Playhouse's relationship with Black artists, Black people and communities and taking action through our Plan for Change.

 In 2020, in the wake of George Floyd’s murder and in support of Black Lives Matter, we responded in an attempt to show solidarity and our commitment to change.
-That response, in light of what we’ve learned over the past year, now seems wholly inadequate and in hindsight we realise that we simply weren’t equipped at the time to express a more complex and meaningful reaction.
+That response, was wholly inadequate and in hindsight we realise that we simply weren’t equipped at the time to express a more complex and meaningful reaction.

 Through the 50 years of the Playhouse, whilst the organisation was established for and continues to be a place that aims to serve all our local communities, we know we haven’t always delivered on this aim, losing the trust of some Black people and communities along the way.

-As a response to the events of a year ago, we set out to develop a Plan for Change specifically looking at the Playhouse’s relationship with Black artists, Black people and communities.
-This led to the formation of a Reference Group, involving a cross-section of Board members and staff facilitated by independent consultants Armstrong Cameron.
+As a response to the events in 2020, we set out to develop a Plan for Change specifically looking at the Playhouse’s relationship with Black artists, Black people and communities.
+This has led to the formation of a Reference Group, involving a cross-section of Board members and staff facilitated by independent consultants Armstrong Cameron.
 The work of the Reference Group was one aspect of our ongoing work on our broader ambitions for Access and Inclusion, and set out to develop a Plan for Change that would create an action plan for progress in this specific area as a matter of urgency.

 More information about the Plan for Change and what we are doing to become a fully inclusive organisation can be found below.